 Hot weather makes us sweat, and for some people sweat causes pores to clog, and pimples arrive as a response.
 If you have “sun-induced” acne, then a clarifying body wash is a must.

-A great moisturizing cleanser can be your skin’s best friend.
+A moisturizing Daily Purifying Cleanser can be your skin’s best friend.
 It should remove all traces of makeup, sweat, and dirt while keeping your skin hydrated.
 You don’t want to cleanse with a harsh product or something with alcohol because dry skin is the enemy.

 4. Dry skin